Frequently Asked Questions

 We don’t claim dramatic sound differences between the jacks, but the upgraded units do exhibit improved connection characteristics.
 They also provide a visually enhanced look to the rear panel.

-In addition to overall audio performance enhancements compared to the MM6B (which itself remains excellent, especially in the new configuration) the MP7B and MP8B have extreme adjustability compared to many of their peers, including a user-variable EQ function (called LF and HF EQ trim).
+Our MP7B and MP8B have significant adjustability relative to their peers, including a user-variable EQ function called LF and HF EQ trim.
 Our all-analog implementation is unlike most any other known unit in existence.

 These features can be used to compensate for your cartridge's frequency response, SUT characteristics, overall system response including speakers, room and/or furnishings,, tonal quality of the associated turntable, or your individual taste or ear’s/hearing frequency response.